 - the penalty charge notice (PCN) number, for example BN12345678

 - your vehicle registration number

 - the web code, for example 123AB456

-You can find this information on the notice we sent you about the fine.
+You can find this information on the Penalty Charge Notice we have sent you about the fine.

 Please send your challenge to:Bath Clean Air Zone, Bath and North East Somerset Council, PO Box 5475, Bath, BA1 0AH